Swami Medhananda (Ayon Maharaj)

 Associate Professor and Coordinator of the Programme in Philosophy

 Ph.D., University of California at Berkeley, 2009

-He received his BA (2002) and PhD (2009) from the University of California at Berkeley.
-He was also a Fulbright Fellow at the Institut für Philosophie, Humboldt-Universität zu Berlin (2006-7) and a Visiting Student at Magdalen College, University of Oxford (2000-1).
+He has been invited to lecture at Princeton University, Graduate Theological Union (California), Presidency University (Kolkata), and the Indian Institute of Advanced Study, among other institutions.
+He received his PhD in 2009 from the University of California at Berkeley, where he specialized in German philosophy.
+He was also a Fulbright Scholar at the Institut für Philosophie, Humboldt-Universität zu Berlin (2006-7) and a Visiting Student at Magdalen College, University of Oxford (2000-1).

 For further information, please visit his academic website.